191A-Team-GameTime/docs/meetings/week-2.md

 We will also email them a report of what we have done in the last week, with relevant links to changes on the working application, every Friday by 2pm.

+We will participate in bi-weekly (off-weeks to in-person meetings) conference calls to simulate standup meetings.

 ## Project goals

-Our goal this quarter is to produce a working, live, "minimum viable" version of M2Catalyst.
-It should be deployed to the Android Market by May 15.
+Our goal this quarter is to produce a working, live, "minimum viable" version of M2Catalyst for a soft launch by end of quarter.
+It should be deployed to the Android Market by June 15 for beta testing.

 ## Other notes